top of page

 *contains affiliate links to help support this blog

 Supervisors take turns working Saturdays at my library, and mine happened to fall on May 4th this year!
-So, in true Adrienne fashion, I had to cram lots of activities into the day.
+So, in true Ms. Adrienne fashion, I had to cram lots of activities into the day.
 Two of the most popular of the day was a Jedi Blaster Training Station and a Light Saber Circuit craft.
 The cute May the Fourth Be With You printable is from https://leftbraincraftbrain.com/light-up-may-the-fourth-be-with-you-cards/ and you can use the same diodes and batteries for this as well!
 Our patrons liked the assortment of crafts.
 In addition to these, we played the movies and music throughout the library and had a variety of printed coloring sheets, word searches, and other Star Wars printables to choose from.

 The blaster set up was just empty cans wrapped in paper with a storm trooper head attached to them.
 Easy peasy, and the kids had a BLAST!
 Nerf is big at our library.
 We host a Nerf Wars utilizing the entire building every few months, so we had all of these supplies on hand (another post!).
 Here are links to the safety goggles and blasters we use (and have held up to multiple uses!)